htvekov/openHASP-Sonos-media-player/README.md

 		- **Toggle** buttons to join/unjoin speakers
 		- **Exit** selection tab via either of the dropdown lists **‘arrows’**.

-- **Shuffle/repeat** buttons and **progress bar** are disabled playing sources
+- **Shuffle/repeat** buttons and **progress bar** are **disabled** playing sources
 - Automation will update progress bar every 5 seconds while playing non sources.
 Progress bar is shown between artist and title objects
 - **Play/pause** button will play/pause (Sonos don’t use stop function.
 Only when idle)
 - **Volume mute** button will mute/unmute whole group of speakers
 - **Volume slider** will change volume setting for the whole group of speakers.
 Volume level indicated on the right - inside the slider.
-At high volume (above 75 on plate) indicator will be placed on the left side instead
+At high volume (above 75 on plate = 'real' volume at 60) indicator will be placed on the left side instead
 	- **Bezier algorithm** has been implemented.
 This makes it much easier to adjust slider at **low level volume** compared to a 'standard' linear slider
 		- Slider value 10, equals volume 5.
 Slider value 20, equals volume 11.
 Slider value 30, equals volume 18 etc.
 - **Title/artist** are displayed
 	- **Album name** is displayed as suffix to title if it's available and not identical with title
 	- Supports **swap of title/artist** by suffixing source in Sonos Fovourites with a ‘|‘ symbol
 - Primary- and active slave speakers friendly names are also displayed
-	- Active speakers are displayed instead of artist, when tabview is active
+	- Active speakers are displayed instead of artist, when **tabview is active**
 	- On 480 x 800 resolution devices both master- and slave speakers are displayed at all times

 #### Config consists of four elements: